MosheBerman/health-exchange/README.md

 Running Your Own Copy:
 ---

 You're going to need to be able to run JSP and MySQL.
+The database structure is described in the spec.

 License:
 ---